zgeorgii/frazier-busmall/README.md

 I want to build a responsive app so that the app functions similarly regardless of the screen resolution I want to write simple, elegant, and modular code
-I want my data to persist past a page refresh using local storage
+I want my data to persist past a page refresh using local storage I want to use skeleton or flexbox to handle the bulk of the formatting and css issues I want to be able to handle multiple image types for my product displays

 client:
 I want the app to display three products side-by-side to the test-subject